Skip to main content

 We'll explain each step more in detail next.

-An API reference exist for the sake of Dependency Injection, check Utility APIs for extended explanation.
+An API reference exists to enable Dependency Injection.
+(See Utility APIs for an extended explanation.)

-In this OIDC example, we'll create the API reference directly in the packages/app/src/apis.ts file, it is not a requirement to put the reference in this file.
+In this example, we'll create the API ref directly in the packages/app/src/apis.ts file.
+It is not a requirement to put the ref in this file.
 Any location will do as long as it's available to be imported to where the API factory is, as well as easily accessible to the rest of the application so any package and plugin can inject the API instance when necessary.

 OpenIdConnectApi & ProfileInfoApi & BackstageIdentityApi & SessionApi